True Vocal Cord Paralysis Treatment (Treatment of bowed vocal cords too!)

 Cymetra usually lasts about 6-12 months prior to disappearing.
-Radiesse is considered "permanent."
+Prolaryn can last anywhere from 2 to 12 months depending on what type is utilized.
 Why would I inject a temporary substance?
 It's because oftentimes, the vocal cord paralysis will resolve on its own given time...
 How much time?
 Up to ONE YEAR!!!
 However, most people are not willing to wait one year prior to doing something.
 At the same time, one does not want to do something permanent until the paralysis is felt to be irreversible.

 With injection, one actually tries to over-inject so that the voice sounds a bit "tight."
 The reason for over-injection is because the injected material tends to collapse/compress a bit over time.
 Over-injection anticipates this compression and a "normal" voice is usually obtained within 7 days after the procedure.